Spatial Econometrics in R 2400-ZEWW404

 KNOWLEDGE

-• Knows in details the methods and tools for describing economic and social phenomena in spatial terms.
-Knows statistics and spatial models. knows the sources of regional data acquisition.
-Knows how to use an advanced statistical program in the description of economic and social phenomena.
+Has in-depth knowledge and understanding of methods and tools for describing economic and social phenomena from a spatial perspective; spatial statistics and spatial models; sources of regional data acquisition; and methods of using advanced statistical software to describe economic and social phenomena.

-• By working with an open source licensed program and by using teaching materials created at WNE UW, knows and understands the basic concepts and principles in the field of industrial property and copyright protection and is able to use the tools made available on the principles of Open Source and Creative Commons
+Through working with Open Source licensed software and using teaching materials developed at the Faculty of Economic Sciences, University of Warsaw (WNE UW), understands the basic concepts and principles of industrial property protection and copyright law, and is able to use tools made available under Open Source and Creative Commons licenses.

 SKILLS

-• By critically analyzing the results of statistical surveys and economic theory student can use theoretical knowledge to describe and analyze the causes and course of social processes and phenomena, and can formulate his own opinions and critically select data and methods of analysis
+Is able, through critical analysis of statistical research results and economic theory, to apply theoretical knowledge to describe and analyze the causes and course of social processes and phenomena; can formulate independent opinions and critically select data and analytical methods.

-• Is able to carry out spatial analysis.
-Is able to search for data, apply the description of statistical or econometric modeling.
-Student can present in writing and pass the entire research process as a report.
+Is able to conduct a complete spatial analysis: search for data, apply statistical or econometric description and modeling, and present the entire research process in written form and orally as a report.

 Assessment criteria